HesamFarjad/CognitiveCatch/README.md

 An interactive Laravel web app for early detection of cognitive and mental disorders in children through gamified assessment.

 # 🧠 Child Mental Health Diagnostic Game

-An **AI-assisted, Laravel-based web application** designed for the **early detection of cognitive and mental disorders in children aged 5–12**, developed as part of a master's thesis at **Sapienza University of Rome**.
+**CognitiveCatch: An Interactive Laravel Web App for Early Detection of Cognitive and Mental Disorders in Children through Gamified Assessment.**

-This project integrates **gamification**, **adaptive interfaces**, and **machine learning algorithms** to provide an accessible, engaging, and data-driven psychological screening experience.
+This project was developed as part of my **Master’s thesis** at **Sapienza University of Rome**, completed in **October 2023**.
+The platform combines advanced technology with psychological insights to create a child-friendly diagnostic tool.

 ---